 The Tetra Society of North America is a charitable organization which tackles environmental barriers faced by people with disabilities in Canada.
 In 2019 we received funding to build and bring to market an affordable and customizable device that provides computer access to users facing mobility limitations: netClé (pronounced net-clay).

-Currently in phase-one of product development, we are seeking pilot users to provide feedback to help our developers refine the device and its peripherals.
-Our goal is to make the device available for free via do-it-yourself, open source plans and sell affordable finished versions on our TetraGear site by the end of 2020.
+Our goal remains to make the device available for free via do-it-yourself, open source plans and sell affordable finished versions on our TetraGear site by the end of 2020.

 Want to know if you’re eligible?
 Complete the form below and we’ll get in touch!